Neal Mohan: YouTube

 Mohan joined YouTube (a Google subsidiary) in 2015 as Chief Product Officer.
 During his time at the company, he managed a number of its marquees throughout the late 2010s and early 2020s, including YouTube Music, YouTube TV, YouTube Premium, and YouTube Shorts.
 Following September 2020, Mohan appeared before Congress and participated in a White House summit, during which he introduced a new content moderation policy for YouTube aimed at addressing violent extremist content on the platform.
 This policy expanded upon previous ones targeting groups such as ISIS, by prohibiting content that glorified violence or sought to recruit or fundraise for extremist organizations, regardless of whether the content was directly associated with a designated terrorist group.
 Concurrently, YouTube initiated a media literacy campaign to assist viewers, particularly younger ones, in recognizing manipulation techniques employed in the dissemination of misinformation.

 On February 16, 2023, Mohan was selected to succeed Susan Wojcicki as YouTube's CEO.

+In December 2025, Mohan was named Time CEO of the Year for 2025.

 Other ventures

-Mohan has also worked with Microsoft and sat on the boards of Stitch Fix and 23andMe.
+Mohan has also worked at Microsoft and sat on the boards of Stitch Fix and 23andMe.
+He resigned from the Stitch Fix board in December 2023, and from the 23andMe board in September 2024.

+As of 2026, he sits on the board of directors of Starbucks and the board of trustees for the Paley Center for Media.
+He also serves on the Advisory Council of the Stanford Graduate School of Business and is a member of the Council on Foreign Relations.